astronomer/docs/software/custom-image-registry.md

   :::info

   To use different registries for each Deployment, create the same secret in each Deployment namespace instead of your Astronomer namespace.
 Make sure to specify different custom registries using `--docker-server`.
-You don't need to add the annotation if you're not synccing secrets between Deployments.
+If you don't need to synch your secrets between deployments, you don't need to add the secret annotation.

   :::